GyroSuperintelligence/BabyLM/guides/Alignment.md

 From CGM's non-absolute principles:
 - No "best" token exists
 - Selection is constraint-based admissibility
-- Deterministic rotor walk, not optimization
+- Self-Aligning rotor walk, not optimization

 ### 6.2 Holographic Sensitivity
 - Each byte transforms entire state